nav10003/otl-metromerger/README.md

 - Rename file suffix as .js, place inside local directory, and upload in the Leaflet HTML index template

 5) In Leaflet index template, credit to Alvin Chang for inspiration and functions to display info window data, borrowed from CT Mirror Leaflet visualizations such as http://projects.ctmirror.org/content/2014/05/raceSchools/

+## Credits
+Thanks to @erose for helping me with the JavaScript logic